Decentralized Federated Learning by Partial Message Exchange: DFL via Inexact ADM

 \item When ${k\notin\mathcal{K}_i}$ where there is no communication between node $i$ and its neighbor nodes, we linearize $f_i$ at previous point $\w_i^k$ and approximately solve problem \eqref{subproblem-wk1} by

 In this case, we keep $N_i^k=N_i^{k-1}$. \end{itemize}

-Overall, by incorporating the above two cases into the DFL framework, we develop the proposed algorithm, termed PaME (\textbf{Pa}rtial \textbf{M}essage \textbf{E}xchange for DFL), as outlined in Algorithm~\ref{algorithm-PaME}.
+Overall, by incorporating the above two cases into the DFL framework, we develop the proposed algorithm, termed PaME (DFL \textbf{Pa}rtial \textbf{M}essage \textbf{E}xchange), as outlined in Algorithm~\ref{algorithm-PaME}.
 We highlight its main advantages as follows.